carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 Other things we can do: sentiment analysis (FORESHADOWING).
 See when he joined Twitter (hint: way before 2018)

+## How are the flattened and unflattened versions different?
+Timeline doesn’t really give a line-oriented set of tweets. << this is why we need flatten or csv There are also other actions that show up in your timeline.

+I’m thinking
-How are the flattened and unflattened versions different?
-I’m thinking timeline jsonl looks a tiny bit different from searched/filtered tweets as jsonl.
+timeline jsonl looks a tiny bit different from searched/filtered tweets as jsonl.
 I can’t confirm yet.
-Timeline doesn’t really give a line-oriented set of tweets. <<< this is why we need flatten or csv

 ![concept map that describes twitter data](../fig/tweet-breakdown.svg)